 These Northwest Illinois miners were the first Union troops to enter the city and raised there Union flag above the courthouse of the besieged city.
 This flag is on display in the Galena & U.S. Grant Museum and is one of the many treasures of the collection.
 Its place in Galena history is insurmountably important, and none of it would have been possible without the advance knowledge of spelunking and mining held by the Illinois 45th Volunteer Infantry Regiment, a.k.a.
 The Lead Mine Regiment of Galena, Illinois.

 These events should not be forgotten and deserve wider recognition on the national scene.
-This Fourth of July, let us remember the 150th anniversary of the courageously creative actions of Galena’s Civil War heroes.
-In addition to our nine meritous generals, we must also remember the importance of the troops— the footmen who sacrificed much and risked their own well-beings for the preservation of the Union.
+On the Fourth of July, let us remember the anniversary of the courageously creative actions of Galena’s Civil War heroes.
+In addition to our nine meritorious generals, we must also remember the importance of the troops— the footmen who sacrificed much and risked their own well-beings for the preservation of the Union.
 The United States of America would not have been the same without them.